elliotmangini/a11y-blog-01/README.md

 <h1>A11y Accessibility</h1>

-<h3><em><a href="https://www.a11yproject.com/">The A11y Project</a> ("A"-eleven-"Y") is a community driven effort to make digital accessibility easier.</em><h3>
+<h2><em><a href="https://www.a11yproject.com/">The A11y Project</a> ("A"-eleven-"Y") is a community driven effort to make digital accessibility easier.</em><h2>

-<h2>Accessibility is the goal of incorporating a set of practices and principles that make your application, website, or product useful for a broader audience.
-It is in nature a humanitarian effort, and the following is my small contribution to the above community effort, which aims to help developers establish a big picture overview of what it means to
+<h3>Accessibility is the goal of incorporating a set of practices and principles that make your application, website, or product useful for a broader audience.
+It is in nature a humanitarian effort, and the following is my small contribution to the above community effort, which aims to help newer developers establish a big picture overview of what it means to
-incorporate great accessibility practices.</h2>
+incorporate great accessibility practices.</h3>

 <p>
 While completing a Full Stack bootcamp in 2022 I learned a ton about web development, but one of the things that gets overlooked in programs like the one I did is accessibility.
-This is common of programs of that type because the focus is on building projects and getting your legs.
-Which is wonderful and makes sense for the stage of learning most bootcamp attendees are at.
-Are you someone who just finished a bootcamp and is selecting next steps and things to learn?
-Well accessibility is a great way to make yourself a greater asset as an engineer, expand your understanding of the world of technology, and help you make decisions in your everyday workflow.
+This is common in these types of programs because the focus is on building projects and gaining practical experience, which is a great fit for the stage of learning most bootcamp attendees are at.
+If you have recently finished a bootcamp and are considering what to learn next, accessibility is a great way to make yourself more valuable as an engineer, expand your understanding of technology and improve your decision-making in your day-to-day workflow.
 Accessibility best practices are often about providing options but they're also about organizing information in a way that will make it useful to the largest number of people.
 The best way to create stellar accessibility in your projects is to think about it from the start as you work on a project.
 If you wait until the end of your project, making it accessible can be expensive and time-consuming.
 So as an engineer, one of the most valuable things you can offer is to be someone who writes beautiful, clean, accessible code from the start.
-An important thing to understand is that when it's done right, the cost of creating a robust experience pays for itself.
+An important thing to understand is that when done correctly, the investment in creating a robust inclusive experience pays off.
 </p>

-<h2>Who is accessibility for?</h2>
+<h2>Who benefits from accessibility?</h2>
 <ul>
 <li>Physical Limitations: <em>Using a mouse, using a keyboard, using a touchscreen, using your voice.</em></li>